Among the list of workshops that Chris can provide:

 We have a great deal of influence over how happy we are.
 Researchers in the field of Positive Psychology found that about 50% of happiness is genetically determined, but 40% is determined by intentional activities, and 10% of our happiness is determined by life circumstances like our financial status or marital status.
 We often think that the events in life, or our status, have the greatest impact on our happiness.
-In the past our beliefs about being happy were: “When I have a new job, start a family, make more money”.
-As we began our retirement planning our beliefs became: “After I retire, I’ll be happy, healthier, rested”.
+In the past, our beliefs about being happy were: “When I have a new job, start a family, make more money then I’ll…”.
+As we began our retirement planning our beliefs became: “After I retire, I’ll be happy, healthier, rested, the I’ll…”.
 And it’s true, these things like our achievements, having money, family and retirement can make us happy.
 But you would be surprised to learn they do not make as happy as you would hope, nor guarantee that the happiness will last.
-In this workshop you will learn and practice six strategies developed from the field of Positive Psychology that, with intention and effort, help us cultivate happiness and meaning in our lives.
+In this workshop you will learn and practice eight strategies developed from the field of Positive Psychology that, with intention and effort, help you cultivate happiness and meaning in our lives.

 Managing Personal and Work Change and Transitions